waynodiablo/Oystercard/yelpv1.md

 <a href='#'>Add a restaurant</a>
 ```

-We've just fudged this by setting the link's `href` value to '#', so it doesn't go anywhere – but it is a link all the same, so now, our test is passing.
+We've just fudged this by setting the link's `href` value to '#', so it doesn't go anywhere – but it is a link all the same.
+Now our test is passing.

 #### The second test – creating a restaurant on the backend

-Add the following to `spec/features/restaurants_feature_spec.rb`:
+Add the following inside the 'restaurants' describe block in `spec/features/restaurants_feature_spec.rb`:

 ```ruby
 ...